dyngosz/dyngosz.github.io/_posts/2017-03-13-magic-spotify.md

 Weekly playlist in my own collection.

 ### How it works
-I used **[Spring Boot](https://projects.spring.io/spring-boot/)** to create a fully-fledged server without having to write tons of configuration files.
+I used **[Spring Boot](https://projects.spring.io/spring-boot/)** to create a fully-fledged server without tons of configuration.
-I wanted to write in Java, hence comes the help of [Spotify Web API Java Wrapper](https://github.com/thelinmichael/spotify-web-api-java) which includes helper functions to complete authorization process and manage playlist modifications.
+Java was the best fit, thanks to [Spotify Web API Java Wrapper](https://github.com/thelinmichael/spotify-web-api-java) which includes helper functions to complete authorization process and manage playlist modifications.

-First, I registered my app at [Spotify Developers Site](https://developer.spotify.com/).
-When you are done your receive *Client ID* and *Client Secret* which will be needed to complete the process of authorization once your app will send a request to Spotify.
+First, I registered my app at [Spotify Developers Site](https://developer.spotify.com/) to get *Client ID* and *Client Secret* which will be needed to complete the process of authorization once your app will send a request to Spotify.
 I also had to specify *redirectURI* where I would receive incoming request from authorization server which in this case is just *localhost*.